Input & focus

 Any View becomes focusable with the focusable prop, and gains a CIRCLE handler with onPress.
 The Focusable component is just a View with focusable preset to true.

-import { Focusable, Text } from "@pocketjs/core/components";
+import { Focusable, Text } from "@pocketjs/framework/components";

 function PlayButton(props: { onStart: () => void }) {